hazer-hazer/JON/README.md

 string2: "Either single or double"

 multiline: """
-Multiline strings are enclosed into
+Multiline strings are enclosed into triple double quotes
-- '''
-- or \"\"\"
 """

+multiline2: '''
+or in triple single quotes
+'''

 'Key can be a string': 'Value'